qmacro/qmacro.github.io/src/posts/2024-04-15-running-nonproduction-cap-services-in-cf.md

 The effect is that the CAP service is deployed and running in non-production mode from the outset.
 There may be better ways to achieve this, but that's how I do it.

 Good to know!

+---

+You may want to read [Using @cap-js/sqlite in CF for your CAP services](/blog/posts/2024/04/15/using-@cap-jssqlite-in-cf-for-your-cap-services/) which is closely related to this, too, as well as [Easily add an explicit cds.requires.db to your CAP project's package.json](/blog/posts/2024/04/14/easily-add-an-explicit-cds.requires.db-to-your-cap-project's-package.json/).